kplam624/Dojo-Finder/README.md

 ![datacleaning](images/datacleaning.png)

-Some of the entries are missing value or have invalid cells(i.e. email addresses in the street address cell).
-With this cleaned database, the next step is to use the google api.
+Some of the entries are missing values or have invalid cells(i.e. e-mail addresses in the street address cell).
+With this cleaned database, the next step is to use the Google API.

 ![googleapi](images/googleapi.png)

 The url is created with the street address, city, state and api_key.
-The api urls are then placed in a list that requires a for loop.
+The API urls are then placed in a list that requires a "for loop."
 The latitude and longitude are then appended to each dictionary.
 The updated list of dictionaries are then uploaded into another dataframe.

 ![geocode](images/geocode.png)

-There are cases that the geocode does not have results.
+There are cases that the Geocode does not have results.
 As such the latitude are then marked as `""` or empty.
 This is then later removed.

 The new dataframe is then saved as a json file.
-This json file can then be used to create the mongodb on a local machine.
+This json file can then be used to create the MongoDB on a local machine.

 ## Load